 - 1 28 oz canned San Marzano tomatos crushed

 - 5 hot banana peppers chopped and deseeded

 - 4 tbsp parmigiana reggiano grated

-- In a large saucepan add the olive oil and garlic.
-Saute over medium-high heat for 2-3 minutes or until the garlic is golden brown.
-Add in the canned tomatoes and carrot.
+- In a large saucepan add the olive oil and onion.
+Saute over medium-high heat for 2-3 minutes.
+Next add in the garlic and saute for another 1-2 minutes.